Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group

-The above construction of link directions in $\tcP$ depends on the choices of singular surface $S$.
-The shape of $S$ can be also changed with fixed $\partial S$.
+The above construction of link directions in $\tcP$ depends on the choice of singular surface $S$.
+The shape of $S$ can also be changed with fixed $\partial S$.
 If we change the shape of $S$ locally, the changes of link directions in $\tcP$ can be obtained by several ``gauge transformations'' of Kasteleyn orientations.
 We define this by simultaneously changing the directions of links sharing a common vertex in $\tcP$, similar to the 2D case \cite{Cimasoni2007}.
-Different Kasteleyn orientations related by this ``gauge transformations'' are said to be equivalent.
+Different Kasteleyn orientations related by these ``gauge transformations'' are said to be equivalent.
 An example of shape changes of singular surfaces on $\cT$ and gauge transformation of Kasteleyn orientations on $\tcP$ are shown in \fig{fig:gauge3D}.
-The Majorana degrees of freedom on vertices of $\tcP$ are also mapped from one lattice to another according to the link directions (similar to the 2D case in \fig{fig:gauge}).
-This makes sure that the vacuum state (without Kitaev chain) on one lattice is mapped to the vacuum state on another lattice, without fermion parity changing (no fermion on both lattice).
+The Majorana degrees of freedom on the vertices of $\tcP$ are also mapped from one lattice to another according to the link directions (similar to the 2D case in \fig{fig:gauge}).
+This ensures that the vacuum state (without Kitaev chain) on one lattice is mapped to the vacuum state on another lattice, without fermion parity changing (no fermion on either lattice).

 With fixed $w_0=\partial S$, the choices of $S$ are not unique.
 Different choices of topological classes of $S$ correspond to different spin structures on $M$.
-This is because the global Kasteleyn properties along non-trivial cycles of $M$ can also be either preserved or broken, depending on the choices of $S$.
-Our construction generalizes the relation of Kasteleyn orientations and spin structures in 2D \cite{Cimasoni2007} to 3D.
+The global Kasteleyn properties along non-trivial cycles of $M$ can also be either preserved or broken depending on the choices of $S$.
+Our construction generalizes the relation of Kasteleyn orientations and discrete spin structures from 2D \cite{Cimasoni2007} to 3D.